PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/appgw/README.md

 <!-- BEGIN_TF_DOCS -->
-# VNET module sample
+# APP GW module sample

-A sample of using a VNET module with the new variables layout and usage of `optional` keyword.
+A sample of using a APP GW module with the new variables layout and usage of `optional` keyword.

 The `README` is also in new, document-style format.